Guinea pig: History

 In the early 1500s, Spanish, Dutch, and English traders took guinea pigs to Europe, where they quickly became popular as exotic pets among the upper classes and royalty, including Queen Elizabeth I. The earliest known written account of the guinea pig dates from 1547, in a description of the animal from Santo Domingo.
 Because cavies are not native to Hispaniola, the animal was believed to have been earlier introduced there by Spanish travelers.
-However, based on more recent excavations on West Indian islands, the animal may have been introduced to the Caribbean around 500 BC by ceramic-making horticulturalists from South America.
+Zooarchaeological evidence indicates South American ceramic-making migrants likely introduced guinea pigs to the West Indies around 500 BC.
 It was present in the Ostionoid period on Puerto Rico, for example, long before the advent of the Spaniards.

 The guinea pig was first described in the West in 1554 by the Swiss naturalist Conrad Gessner.
 Its binomial scientific name was first used by Erxleben in 1777; it is an amalgam of Pallas' generic designation (1766) and Linnaeus' specific conferral (1758).

 The earliest-known European illustration of a domestic guinea pig is a painting (artist unknown) in the collection of the National Portrait Gallery in London, dated to 1580, which shows a girl in a typical Elizabethan dress holding a tortoise-shell guinea pig in her hands.
 She is flanked by her two brothers, one of whom holds a pet bird.
 The picture dates from the same period as the oldest recorded guinea pig remains in England, which are a partial cavy skeleton found at Hill Hall, an Elizabethan manor house in Essex, and dated to around 1575.

 Nomenclature

+Breeders tend to use the name "cavy" or "domestic cavy" for the animal, but "guinea pig" is more commonly used in scientific and laboratory contexts.